SecPlugs/Container-Plugins/docs/containers/_detail.md

 - __Lazy On Access Scanning__ - Monitor file access and automatically submit files for analysis
 - __Out of Box Defaults__ - Comes with default API keys and configuation so it works out of the box
-- __Configurable Watch Directories__ - Configure which directores to watch for activity
+- __Configurable Watch Directories__ - Configure which directories to watch for activity
 - __Infected File Deletion__ - Delete infected files
 - __Secplugs Portal__ - With a registered API key you can access all the core Secplugs features via the portal.